 How to Write Viral LinkedIn Content (Without Losing Your Soul)

-Let's be honest: most LinkedIn content is terrible.
-It's either a humble-brag disguised as a life lesson, a motivational quote slapped on a sunset, or a 47-paragraph story about how buying coffee taught someone about leadership.
-And yet — some posts genuinely break through.
+Most LinkedIn content is terrible.
+It's either a humble-brag disguised as a life lesson or a 47-paragraph story about how buying coffee taught someone about leadership.
+Yet some posts genuinely break through.
 They get thousands of reactions, hundreds of comments, and actual business results.

-The single most effective pattern for viral LinkedIn content is what I call the non-controversial controversial take.
-It's spicy enough to make people stop scrolling, but defensible enough that you won't get ratio'd into oblivion.
+The most effective pattern for viral LinkedIn content is the non-controversial controversial take.
+It's spicy enough to make people stop scrolling.
+But it's defensible enough that you won't get ratio'd into oblivion.
+Here's how it works.

-Step 2: Present a contrarian position with evidence.
-Not just “I disagree” — but data, personal experience, or specific examples that make people think.
-Mark Cuban's anti-VC stance, for example, resonates because he has receipts.
+Second, present a contrarian position with evidence.
+Not just “I disagree,” but data, personal experience, or specific examples that make people think.
+Mark Cuban's anti-VC stance resonates because he has receipts.

-Step 3: Offer an alternative framework.
+Third, offer an alternative framework.
 This is where most people fail.
 They tear something down but don't build anything in its place.
-Don't just say MVPs are dead — explain what to build instead.
+Don't just say MVPs are dead.
+Explain what to build instead.

-Step 4: End with a question that demands a response.
-Not “What do you think?” (lazy).
-Try “What's the worst startup advice you followed that actually set you back?” (specific, invites stories).
+Fourth, end with a question that demands a response.
+Not “What do you think?”
+Try “What's the worst startup advice you followed that actually set you back?”

 “Your MVP is worthless.”
 Questions lean startup orthodoxy.
 The hook: “MVPs are just an excuse for lazy product development.”
-Controversial?
-Yes.
-But everyone who's used a half-baked product will nod along.
+Everyone who's used a half-baked product will nod along.

 “Stop taking startup advice.”
 The meta take.
-Beautifully self-aware because it's advice about not taking advice.
+Self-aware because it's advice about not taking advice.
 Works because the “guru economy” exhausts everyone.
-“Your startup doesn't need more advice.
-It needs you to shut up and build.”

 The Hook Is Everything

 LinkedIn gives you about 1.5 seconds before someone scrolls past.
-Your opening line is doing 80% of the work.
-Here are the formats that consistently stop thumbs:
+Your opening line does 80% of the work.
+Here are the formats that stop thumbs.

-“I'll never [common practice] again.” — Creates intrigue.
+“I'll never [common practice] again.”
+Creates intrigue.
 Why?
 What happened?
-I must know.

-What doesn't work: “Excited to announce...”, “Thrilled to share...”, or anything that starts with “I'm humbled.”
-You're not humbled.
+What doesn't work: “Excited to announce...” or “Thrilled to share...” or anything that starts with “I'm humbled.”
 Nobody is humbled.
 Stop being humbled.

 The biggest mistake people make on LinkedIn is writing like they're drafting a press release.
-Nobody wants to read corporate prose in their feed at 8am.
-The posts that go viral read like a text from a smart friend who happens to have strong opinions about business.
+Nobody wants corporate prose in their feed at 8am.
+The posts that go viral read like a text from a smart friend with strong opinions about business.

 Be specific.
 Don't say “a company I worked with.”
 Say “a 40-person fintech in Austin.”
 Specificity signals credibility, even if you're not naming names.

 Use short paragraphs.
 One to two sentences max.
-LinkedIn is a mobile-first platform, and a wall of text is a wall of “nope.”
+LinkedIn is mobile-first.
+A wall of text is a wall of “nope.”

 Include numbers.
 “We grew 10x” hits different than “we grew a lot.”
 “I talked to 47 customers” beats “I talked to many customers.”
 Numbers feel real.